Ellimaaac/Ellimaaac.github.io/README.md

 │   └──...
-├── img                                       # Folder containing images for a webpage │   └──...                                    # Specfic Folder containing images for a specific webpage └── ressources                                # Folder containing resources for all webpages
+├── img                                       # Folder containing images for a webpage │   └──...                                    # Specfic Folder containing images for a specific webpage ├──  ressources
+│   └──...
+└── eng                        On going       # Folder containing all the webpages tranlated in eng
+    ├── index.h;tl             Coming soon
+    └──...
 ```